sequenceiq/blog/source/_posts/2014-03-21-hoya-at-sequenceiq.markdown

   * High Availability.
   * Disaster Recovery.

-All these above, the effort of the Hadoop community and the wide adoption convinced us to start re-writing our platform to run fully on YARN.
+All of the above and the effort of the Hadoop community and the wide adoption convinced us to start re-writing our platform to run fully on YARN.
 During our proof of concepts we went as far as starting all our non Hadoop (and not YARN compatible) applications on YARN - by using [Hoya](https://github.com/hortonworks/hoya).

 Hoya was introduced by Hortonworks mid last year - with the purpose to create Apache HBase clusters on YARN (since than it supports Apache Accumulo as well).